 I get it, it’s your passion, it’s your baby.
 The brand, obviously, needs to reflect your values and your visions.

 But when we talk about branding, we are trying to communicate all that to the customers.
-So really, it is about how to get the message across to them.
+So really, it is about shaping your customer’s perception about you.

 It is about knowing their style, what they like, what they want to get out of your brand, and what can you offer to them.